-By Michelle Contreras, PsyD (Member, APA Task Force on Trafficking of Women and Girls)
+By Paola M. Contreras, PsyD (Member, APA Task Force on Trafficking of Women and Girls)

 January is Human Trafficking Awareness Month – an important time to shed light on a crime that affects hundreds of thousands of people globally.
 While some groups, such as women and young girls, are certainly more vulnerable to this crime, overall human trafficking does not have a single face.
 It can affect: